Who Is Danica Patrick?

 Danica Patrick was born on March 25, 1982, in Beloit, Wisconsin.
-She dropped out of high school to pursue racing.
-In 2002, she signed with Rahal- Letterman Racing.
-Patrick was the fourth woman to race in the Indianapolis 500.
-Her 4th place finish was the highest ever for a female driver and she was the first woman ever to lead in the race.
-In early 2013, Patrick won the time trials at the Daytona 500, becoming the first woman to win the pole position at the famous NASCAR event,
+She dropped out of high school to pursue a career as a race car driver, and in 2002 she signed with Rahal Letterman Racing.
+In 2005, Patrick became the first woman to hold the lead during the Indianapolis 500.
+Three years later, she was the first to record a win on the IndyCar circuit.
+After switching to stock cars, Patrick won the time trials at the 2013 Daytona 500, becoming the first woman to win the pole position at the famous NASCAR event.

 Born Danica Sue Patrick on March 25, 1982, in Beloit, Wisconsin, Danica Patrick began racing go-karts with her sister at age 10, and dropped out of high school to advance her racing career in England.
 It was there that she finished second at the Formula Ford Festival, the highest-ever finish by either a woman or an American in the event.

-In 2002, Patrick signed with Rahal-Letterman Racing, which is co-owned by former driver Bobby Rahal and talk show host David Letterman.
+In 2002, Patrick signed with Rahal Letterman Racing, then co-owned by former driver Bobby Rahal and talk show host David Letterman.
 During the next two years, Patrick achieved moderate success and was a consistent finisher on the podium, but never won a race.

 Patrick's 2006 year began tragically when teammate Paul Dana was killed in a crash the morning of the Toyota Indy 300.
-Patrick had solid top ten finishes throughout her IRL campaign that year, coming in 9th place in the standings.
+Patrick had solid Top 10 finishes throughout her IRL campaign that year, coming in ninth place in the standings.
 Among many honors, she was named Female Athlete of the Year by the United States Sports Academy.